Skip to content

 1

-If not: Don't start router config without this — moving devices between VLANs after the fact is more disruptive than planning right the first time.
+If not: Don't start router config without this — moving devices between VLANs later is disruptive, and putting a controller on the wrong VLAN is the #1 cause of Matter commissioning failures.

 2